espressif/esptool/README.md

 #### ESP8266 and Flash Size

 The ESP8266 SDK stores WiFi configuration at the "end" of flash, and it finds the end using this size.
-However there is no downside to specifying a smaller flash size than you really have, as long as you don't need to write an image larger than the configured size.
+However there is no downside to specifying a smaller flash size than you really have, as long as you don't need to write an image larger than this size.

 ESP-12, ESP-12E and ESP-12F modules (and boards that use them such as NodeMCU, HUZZAH, etc.) usually have at least 4 megabyte / `4MB` (sometimes labelled 32 megabit) flash.